 General Ride Sharing

-Ride sharing is becoming a daily reality for residents of South Florida, like other residents around the world.
+Ride sharing is becoming a daily reality for residents of West Palm Beach, like other residents around the world.
 Uber, which started the ride share revolution, has been joined by Lyft, Sidecar and other companies that provide one-time on demand rides.
 The rides usually come through a smartphone app, whereby the passenger simply requests a car and driver to pick them up from one location and drop them off at another.

 Ridesharing is making rapid inroads in the transportation industry.
 More than eight million people use ridesharing services around the world.
 Those who use ridesharing rave about convenience, availability and price of the service.
 In many locations, these services have made it possible for people to avoid owning their own car while having the freedom to get transportation on their own schedules, not relying on public transportation.But What About Accidents?